The New Rules of PR for CPG Brands: How to Earn Media That Actually Moves People

 One of the most iconic moments came when Lindsey Vonn embraced Spuddy Buddy (IPC’s mascot) after her podium finish — an unscripted, emotional photo that was picked up by outlets around the world and shared by the U.S. Ski Team, Olympics, and FIS Alpine social channels.
 That single image reached millions and became a symbol of the brand’s joyful presence at the event.

-Those visuals, coupled with coverage on NBC, Peacock, Eye on Sun Valley, and Yahoo News, proved that when a campaign is designed with the camera in mind, it creates ready-made moments that editors and creators can’t ignore.
+Visuals and coverage across NBC, Peacock, and Yahoo News proved that designing a campaign for the camera creates ready-made moments editors and creators can’t ignore.

 4. Create Emotion — People Don’t Share Information, They Share Feelings